Essential step in app marketing that's often missed

 ASO is an ongoing Process

-Sometimes a new version of ASO lives for a couple of weeks and then stops bringing downloads, sometimes it's stable for months.
+By staying up-to-date and proactive in your ASO efforts, you can increase the success of your app in app stores.
+The effectiveness of ASO strategies can vary, with some lasting for a few weeks and others for months.
 The good news is the ASO effect is cumulative.
-As you get more downloads, it becomes easier to have high positions in more popular search requests, get more traffic as a result, then pick even more popular keywords.
+As you get more downloads, your app will have a better chance of ranking higher in popular search requests and get more traffic as a result. then pick even more popular keywords.

-But the first step is always an ASO audit.
-Check the app positions with the help of ASO platforms, have a look at changes of ASO metrics (views and downloads in Google Play, impressions, views and downloads in the App Store), evaluate graphics, see if the app rating is high enough.
+For apps that are already published on the app store, the first step in any ASO effort is to conduct an audit.
+Check the app positions with the help of ASO platforms, have a look at ASO metrics (views and downloads in Google Play, impressions, views and downloads in the App Store), evaluate graphics, see if the app rating is high enough.

 Let's sum it up: